Difference Between Bibliography and Works Cited

 DefinitionBibliography is a list of all the external sources that you have used to research the subject.Works Cited is the list of sources you have specifically used.

 UseBibliography can be used to depict how much background research you did to prepare the document.
-Works Cited is used to give credit to the source of information and usually is a reliable source.
+Works Cited is used to give credit to the source of information and is a reliable source.

-Place written Bibliography is usually written at the end of the page.Works cited are written on a different page.
+Place written Bibliography is written at the end of the page.Works cited are written on a different page.

 Listing arrangement Bibliography is listed only in an alphabetical manner.Works Cited can be listed in both alphabetical and numerical order.